CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/pycharm/use_pycharm.md

 We will show you how to run the Sample service live in the system created in the [developing and Assemblyline service](../../../services/developing_an_assemblyline_service) documentation.
 This requires you to run the full infrastructure using the docker-compose files prior to execute the steps. ([Minimal dependencies](#minimal-dependencies) and [Core services](#core-services))

+!!! important
+    Run the following example inside the Pycharm window pointing to the services (`~/git/services`)

 !!! example
     Setup `Task handler` run configuration if does not exist:

-    1. Inside the Pycharm window pointing to the services (`~/git/services`), you should see an `Add configuration` button, click on it.
+    1. Click the "Run" menu then select "Edit Configurations..."
     2. Click the `+` button at the top left
     3. Click `Python`
     4. First option in the configuration tab is a drop down that says `Script path:` click it and choose `Module Name:`